 - Co-Founder of P4C.com

 James Nottingham is the creator of The Learning Pit as well as a sought-after keynote speaker and author of 11 books about teaching, learning and leadership.
 He created our freelance company to share some of the best ways to strengthen learning in schools, nurseries, and colleges.
-His company now employs staff in five countries: Australia, Japan, Sweden, the UK, and the USA.

 Growing up, James was one of the ‘naughty kids’ at school; he spent more time on detention than he cares to remember and was expelled twice from secondary school.
 At 16, his father kicked him out, leading to an itinerant life of farm and factory work before finding his feet as a school volunteer in squatter camps in apartheid South Africa.
 On his return to the UK, he took a job as a teaching assistant at a school for deaf children, before training to be a teacher.